First Published November 21, 2017

 He clocked 21.4 in the heats to place 2nd.
 In the Finals, Mokalam got the bronze behind Anat Ratanpol of Thailand 21.0 and Soo-Wen Hoo of Taipei 21.2.

-In addition, in July 1974 at the Taipei Open, Mokalam form began to fade as a younger local runner outclassed him.
+In addition, in July 1974, at the Taipei Open, Mokalam’s form began to fade as a younger local runner outclassed him.
 Anat Ratapol won in 10.4, Su-Wen Ho of Taipei came second in 10.6, and South Korea Oh Sei Jim and surprisingly third was Mario Tabuno.
-22-year-old Tabuno, who had come to prominence winning the National University Games in 10.6, came in the third equal in 10.7.
+22-year-old Tabuno, who had come to prominence by winning the National University Games in 10.6, came in third equal in 10.7.
 Mokalam could only manage fourth in 10.8.

 In addition, Mokalam was also part of a record-breaking 4×100 team that clocked 40.5 and held that mark until the 1980s.

 However, Mokalam met a tragic end on March 1, 1975, when he fell from the stairs at the Rizal Memorial Sports Complex tower dormitory.
 He was 25 years old.